ngs2410/calculator/README.md

 - Displays current operation
 - Groups 000's digits
 - Supports dark and light themes via the 'theme' attribute on the component
-- Indicates error when dividing by zero, taking the square root of a negative number of entering too many digits
+- Indicates error when dividing by zero, taking the square root of a negative number or entering too many digits
 - Lightly tested on Chrome 36.0.1985.125, Firefox 31.0 and Safari 7.0.5 - no apparent issues

 Known issues